SilexLab/Silex/docs/coding-style.md

 ## PHP (and JavaScript)

+Pure PHP-scripts starts with the __<?php__ tag in line 1 but never closing it at the end.
+This prevents an inadvertent output of whitespaces.

 **Indentation and Brace Style**
 The brace style follows the 1TBS, the one true brace style.
 Tabulators are used to indent subordinated code.